zenomt/webid-auth-protocol/README.md

      and looking for a matching public key in the WebID;

-  4. Determines the application identifier, which is the `redirect_uri` of the request if it was given, or the `Origin` header from the original request (if recorded with the `nonce`), or the `Origin` header of this request if it is not the origin of the original request URI, or Unknown.
+  4. Determines the application identifier, which is the `redirect_uri` of the request if it was given, or the `Origin` header of this request if present, or Unknown.

 If the request is verified, the server issues an `access_token` valid for the original server's protection space and for a limited time.
 The `access_token`